 In the event that you’ve already completed a degree in, say, marketing, a TAFE programme can help show employers that you’ve invested time into improving your proofreading skills.

 Institute of Professional Editors Limited (IPEd)

 Australia and New Zealand’s professional editing association is the Institute of Professional Editors Limited (IPEd).
 Membership of this organisation isn’t a substitute for a degree, but they offer an accreditation scheme which is, realistically, the final step you can take in terms of proofreading qualifications.

 To become accredited, you’ll need to pass their accreditation exam.
 I recommend waiting until you’ve had a few years’ experience in the field before attempting the test, because it’s hideously expensive, clocking in at $775 for a first-time non-IPEd member.
 The exams also only take place every two years, so, if you fail, it’s a long wait to re-sit.
 IPEd itself recommends test-takers have at least two years’ full-time editing experience.

 Unlike other forms of editing (copy editing, manuscript assessment, et cetera), proofreading doesn’t require a comprehensive knowledge of the subject matter.
 The sentences, not the topic, are analysed.

 This means that excellent English skills are required – I’m talking about subordinate conjunctions, independent clauses, passive voice, and all the rest.
 Basically, you need to memorise everything relating to the correct construction of a sentence.
 The three main areas are:

 - Standard writing conventions and formatting

 If you don’t know a great deal about grammar (how sentences are put together), I recommend reading online articles explaining it.
-Grammarly, for example, have an easy-to-read library of grammar tips.
+Grammarly, for example, has an easy-to-read library of grammar tips.